Dazcam/Bioinformatics-tutorials/pages/get_sra_info.md

 many use `vim`, but nano is fine for our purposes here.
 We want to copy all the SRA numbers of the SRA files we're interested in into this file.

-Leave the `nano` window open, and in your web browser navigate to this GEO page in a separtae tab (use the GEO link above).
+Leave the `nano` window open, and in your web browser navigate to this GEO page in a separate tab (use the GEO link above).

 ***